jeffreykramey/SystemMonitor/readme.md

 ## Versions
+**SystemLogger 0.3-beta**
+* Fixed logic in `checkCurrentlyRunningProcesses()` so that NiceHash is only launched when other target processes aren't running.

 **SystemLogger 0.2-beta**
 * `appsToWatch` key is now a `uint` to track process IDs instead of the process name which was causing missed detections of process closures.